Royal Purple (yearbook)

 The Royal Purple is the yearbook of Kansas State University.
-It has won awards, including several National Pacemaker Awards.
-The Columbia Scholastic Press Association awarded the Royal Purple a Silver Crown in 2006.
+It has received multiple National Pacemaker Awards and was awarded a Silver Crown by the Columbia Scholastic Press Association in 2006.

-The Royal Purple's predecessor first appeared at Kansas State Agricultural College in 1891.
-The yearbook underwent several name changes, including The Sledge, Sunrise, The Bell Clapper, and The Banner.
-It became the Royal Purple in 1909.
+The yearbook’s predecessor first appeared at Kansas State Agricultural College in 1891.
+Over the following years, the publication underwent several name changes, including: The Sledge, Sunrise, The Bell Clapper, and The Banner.
+The name The Royal Purple was adopted in 1909.